Volunteer Programs in the Bahamas

 - How to Help Hurricane Dorian Survivors in the Bahamas

 - How to help the Bahamas: 7 things you can do for Hurricane Dorian victims right now

 - Disaster Relief Volunteer Abroad Programs

 The Bahamas, rightly so, is an extremely popular tourist destination.
 It has magnificent beaches and many activities for visitors to do.
-From boating to snorkeling, or simply just relaxing, there’s definitely many things you’ll enjoy about the nation.
-As a volunteer, you will be able to to experience a different aspect of the country and make a difference.
+From boating to snorkeling, or simply just relaxing, there are definitely many things you’ll enjoy about the nation.
+As a volunteer, you will be able to experience a different aspect of the country and make a difference.

 The reason the Bahamas is such a prime tourist destination is due to its beautiful beaches.
 There is a need for conversation in the area and luckily there are many organizations that are working towards this.
 As a volunteer, you will have an opportunity to work on dolphin conversation.
 You, along with your team, will do surveys, track dolphin groups, and note behavior and environmental data.
 You could also choose to volunteer with a team surveying coral reef health.

 Although parts of The Bahamas are quite developed, there are still other parts that need some work.
 As a volunteer, you will work on various community development projects including construction, painting, and gardening.